top of page

 Neurobiological Markers of Emotion Regulation

-I am interested in understanding the basic neurobiological mechanisms underlying successful and unsuccessful emotion regulation in both healthy and clinical populations, such as borderline personality disorder and depression (Denny, Lopez, Wu-Chung, Dicker, et al., 2024; Dicker, Goodson, & Denny, 2023; Denny et al., 2023Hayes et al., 2023; Goodson, Dicker, & Denny, 2023).
+I am interested in understanding the basic neurobiological mechanisms underlying successful and unsuccessful emotion regulation in both healthy and clinical populations, such as borderline personality disorder and depression.

 Denny et al., 2023